NxPKG/khulnasoft-docs/content/workers-ai/models/embedding.md

     ]
   },
   "batchedInput": {
-    "text": ["Tell me a joke about Cloudflare","The weather is sunny"] },
+    "text": ["Tell me a joke about Khulnasoft","The weather is sunny"] },
   "batchedResponse": {
     "shape":[2,768],